Scopes in Koin Annotations

 Resolving outside a Scope with @ScopeId (since 1.3.0)

-annotation, to tell Koin to find this dependency in a scope of given scope Id.
+annotation to tell Koin to find this dependency in the scope of the given scope Id.

 @Factory